Nvidia 8800GT w/Thermalright HR-03 Plus cooler (Fan Cooled)

 A Pack of 4 Vented Expansion PCI Slot Covers for Improving Rear Case Airflow ($7.99)

 Very simple and cheap solution that provides "70% venting percentage".
 Looks too trivial, but at $7.99 it was a no-brainer and worth a try.
-(FYI - The MDD and G5 towers I had came with perforated (holes) PCI slot covers.-Mike) To my big surprise, even such a simple modification, made a significant improvement in air-flow.
+(FYI - The MDD and G5 towers I had came with perforated (holes) PCI slot covers.)
+To my big surprise, even such a simple modification, made a significant improvement in air-flow.
 Now the expansion bay temperature was up only by 2°C, and temperature of the hard disks also went up no more than 2°C. Good start!

 The other improvement I have made is the way how the fan is connected.
 At my first attempt I used temporary connection from other source and the fan ran at constant speed in non-PWM mode.
 I have done it that way beacuse I didn't want to cannibalize the original connector - and I had no luck in finding another one.
 So, if it's on low revs, it's silent, but the whole thing can overheat in a Mac Pro with 4 drives.
 If it's on high-revs, we have done nothing - noise again.
 Maybe, not as noisy as the Stock one, but you can hear it.
 So, the solution is to use a modern PWM fan and to connect it that way - so that firmware on the graphics card can control it.
 It's delicate to solder it and the wires are color-coded differently!